MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## Document report with Microsoft Word layouts

 The new platform supports the native rendering of Microsoft Word reports.
-With this new rendering, some report events in AL are no longer used, like the `OnAfterHasCustomLayout`, `OnMergeDocumentReport`, and `OnBeforeMergeDocument` events.
-If you have custom code on these events, you'll have to change the code to use new events, like `OnSelectReportLayoutCode`, `OnFetchReportLayoutByCode`, and `OnCustomDocumentMerger`, instead.
+With this new rendering, some report events in AL are no longer used, like the OnAfterHasCustomLayout, OnMergeDocumentReport, and OnBeforeMergeDocument events.

+If you have custom code on these events, you'll have to change the code to use the new events, like OnSelectReportLayoutCode, OnFetchReportLayoutByCode, and OnCustomDocumentMerger.

 <!--
 if the application has customizations in this area, it's possible to switch to backward compatibility mode (calling the application render logic as in previous versions) by: